 Here are some of my favorite hacks we use when camping:

 Washing Station: One of the first things I set up (after the tent) is a washing station.
-I’ve created this by cleaning out a large empty laundry detergent jug – use one with a spout.
-I fill this with water before we leave on our trip.
-Then I add a small plastic tub that sits under the spout.
+I’ve created this by using a heavy-duty BPA Free reusable 2-gallon water jug – one with a spigot.
+Using bungee cords and velcro tabs, I attached an inexpensive paper towel holder.
+I add a small plastic collapseable dish-washing tub that sits under the spigot.
 It’s perfect for quick clean-ups, and washing up pans and dishes after a meal.
 This can save you lots of trips to campground restrooms and cleaning stations.
 We also use this when primitive camping for washing up in lieu of a shower.
-Note: even though I’ve thoroughly removed the residual detergent from the jug, I never use it for potable (drinking) water.
-This is for washing and clean-ups only!
+I fill this with water before we leave on our trip and refill with potable water as needed during our trip.

 Keeping Foods Cold: I fill a gallon milk jug (or multiple smaller juice bottles) with water and freeze them the night before our trip.
 These go into the cooler, instead of loose crushed ice.
 Just pack the food in and around the frozen jugs of water.
 The bottles stay frozen longer than loose ice, and as they do melt there is no watery mess to get into food bags.
 And you have emergency water if needed.
 This worked really well, even on our trip to Death Valley National Park.
 Hint: we plan our meals so that the most perishable foods get eaten first, when the cooler is coldest inside, leaving only foods that don’t have to be kept cold, for later snacks, etc.